ericstephan/gridappsd-docs/docs/source/developer_resources/CDPSM.rst

 2. Validates instance files against the profile

-The CIMTool developer will not be able to support the tool in future, so eventually we will use the new Schema Composer feature in Enterprise Architect.
+The CIMTool developer will not be able to support the tool in future, so we may use the new Schema Composer feature in Enterprise Architect when it's ready for CIM profiling.

 In order to view the profile, import the archived Eclipse project *OSPRREYS\_CIMTOOL.zip* into CIMTool.
 Please see the CIM tutorial slides